metaufiq/flickr-public-feed/README.md

 # flickr-public-feed
-an app to show public feed from flickr
+an app to show public feed from flickr.